-In recent weeks (prior to April 2021) many current and former school pupils across the UK have reported their experiences of child-on-child abuse such as sexual violence and sexual harassment during their time at school.
-These have mainly been disclosures, particularly, (but not exclusively) by female students, posted on the website Everybody's Invited.
-One of our former students has recollected that the school could have offered her more support at the time of a disclosure of sexual harassment and assault.
-Whilst it is difficult to review the situation given the author's anonymity, it is imperative for us a school to review our practice in this area and ensure that all students who have experienced sexual violence or harrassment in school feel that they have been listened to and supported following a disclosure.
+In the Spring of 2021many current and former school pupils across the UK reported their experiences of child-on-child abuse such as sexual violence and sexual harassment during their time at school.
+These were mainly disclosures, particularly, (but not exclusively) by female students, posted on the website Everybody's Invited.
+One of our former students recollected that the school could have offered her more support at the time of a disclosure of sexual harassment and assault.
+Whilst it was difficult to review the situation given the author's anonymity, it was imperative for us a school to review our practice in this area and ensure that all students who have experienced sexual violence or harrassment in school feel that they have been listened to and supported following a disclosure.
 One negative experience is one too many - child on child abuse is not acceptable in our school.
 This policy will run concurrently with our Safeguarding and Child Protection Policy, which specifically references peer-on-peer abuse and sexual violence and sexual harrassment, to inform our practice and feed into better targeted staff training.
 Alongside a plan of action to improve the day to day experiences of our young people and make our reporting systems easier for young people to access, our intention is that we listen, learn and become better in this important area; the harm caused by this abuse is not something our students should have to experience.